February 24 2022 – Diana L

 Whether chai tea has caffeine really depends on the type of loose leaf tea used as its base.

-If your day needs to start with a boost, then we recommend Chocolate Chai, Green Chai Tea, Masala Chai, or Apple Spice Chai.
+If your day needs to start with a boost, then we recommend Chocolate Chai, Green Chai Tea, or Masala Chai.
 All three of these start with either black tea leaves or green tea leaves as a base, both of which are caffeinated.

 Another highly-caffeinated chai is our Maharaja Chai Oolong which uses Oolong tea as the base.
 Oolong falls in between green and black tea.
 It comes from the same Camellia sinensis plant as black and green tea, but it is processed differently.

 If you are interested in a tea that you can unwind with at night, look for a rooibos chai.
 Dancing Vanilla Bean Chai tea uses rooibos as a base, making it a naturally caffeine-free cup of chai.
 Our herbal Turmeric Chai is also caffeine-free starting with a turmeric base which creates a smooth and mild chai.

 White chai teas are delicious on their own, and also blend well with other teas.